rinagalperin/rna_project/README.md

 ## Built With

 * mirbase.org, Version 22.0, database files
-* jsphylosvg.com to - used to render the graph reports
+* jsphylosvg.com - used to render the graph reports
 * phyloXML converter by Christian Zmasek - used to convert various phylogentic tree formats to phyloXML.

 ## Authors